 The total number of seats in the vehicle.

 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

-The Hyundai IONIQ is the first car ever to go on sale with three different forms of electric power.
+The Hyundai IONIQ was the first car ever to go on sale with three different forms of electric power.
 You can choose from pure electric propulsion, hybrid or a plug-in combination.
 That covers all of the major green car bases and pitches the Korean machine into direct competition with the class leaders.
 Does it have the credentials to beat them?
-We tried a Hybrid version to find out.
+We checked out a Hybrid version to see.

 Hyundai has come a long way in a short space of time and the IONIQ marks a key turning point for the South Korean firm.
 No longer does it have to justify itself in terms of value and affordability; now, it has a range of cars to rival the best in every sector it competes in, including the growing segments made up by cars with electric power.
 And rather than just dabble, Hyundai has launched its IONIQ with three different types of battery power to cover all the bases.
 Here, we're going to look at the parallel Hybrid version, the first car of its kind to use a proper dual-clutch auto gearbox for smoother power delivery.